gplepage/vegas/doc/html/_sources/background.txt

 |vegas| uses axis-oriented remappings because other
-alternatives are much more complicated and expensive; and |vegas|’s principal adaptive strategy has proven very effective in lots of realistic applications.
+alternatives are much more complicated and expensive; and |vegas|’s principal adaptive strategy has proven very effective in many realistic applications.

 An axis-oriented
-strategy will always have difficulty adapting to structures that lie along diagonals of the integration hypercube.
-To address such problems, this new version of |vegas| introduces a second adaptive strategy, based upon another standard Monte Carlo technique called "stratified sampling." |vegas| divides the |d|-dimensional
+strategy will always have difficulty adapting to structures that lie along diagonals of the integration volume.
+To address such problems, the new version of |vegas| introduces a second adaptive strategy, based upon another standard Monte Carlo technique called "stratified sampling." |vegas| divides the |d|-dimensional
 |y|-space volume into hypercubes using